anondevlab/anondevlab/README.md

-# 🚀 Welcome To Anon Developers Lab
+# 🚀 Welcome To Anon Dev Lab

 ## 🌟 About
 Anon Lab is a **futuristic R&D collective** shaping the future of **privacy, security, and digital freedom**.